 Adjunct faculty should sign up for Eastern’s Emergency Messaging system.
 Should an emergency occur on any Eastern University campus or site, a text message or email will be sent to registered community members with the location, the problem, and what to do to stay safe.
 The message will be brief and to the point.

 Apply for Parking Permit

 Only adjunct faculty who teach at St. Davids' campus are required to display a parking permit.
-Go to the Public Safety webpage and click on the link “Parking Permit - for Faculty, Staff and Administration” to download the application.
-Return the completed form to the Service Stop, located on the second floor of Walton Hall.
+Go to the Public Safety webpage and click on the link “Parking Permit - for Faculty, Staff and Administration.”
+Complete the online form to apply.
 Questions may be directed to email@example.com

 Faculty Training & Development